Businesses are fleeing Russia. McDonald’s and Pizza Hut are sticking around.

 Representatives from McDonald’s, Coca-Cola, PepsiCo, Yum Brands and Papa John’s did not respond to requests for comment.

-Starbucks chief executive Kevin Johnson wrote in a letter to employees on Friday that the company’s 130 Russian stores were “wholly owned and operated by a licensed partner.”
+Starbucks chief executive Kevin Johnson wrote in a letter to employees Friday that the company’s 130 Russian stores were “wholly owned and operated by a licensed partner.”
 Johnson said the company will donate royalties it receives from its Russian business to humanitarian efforts in Ukraine.

 Corporations in heavier industries have found it just as difficult to extricate themselves completely from Russian markets.
-Chicago-based aerospace giant Boeing depends on Russian titanium for things like fasteners and landing gear used in commercial jets like the 737, 767, 787, 777 and 777x.
+Chicago-based aerospace giant Boeing depends on Russian titanium for things like fasteners and landing gear used in commercial jets.
 Titanium parts also are widely used in aircraft engines.

 On Monday it suspended all purchases of titanium from Russia.
-It said it has enough titanium stored away to keep producing planes without Russia’s help in the short-term.
+It said it has enough stored away to keep producing planes without Russia’s help in the short term.

-But Boeing did not commented on the future of its Russian investments, including a titanium-production joint venture it started more than a decade ago.
+But Boeing did not comment on the future of its Russian investments, including a titanium production joint venture it started more than a decade ago.
 It reaffirmed that relationship as recently as November when it signed a memorandum of understanding with Russia’s VSMPO-AVISMA, which describes itself as the world’s largest titanium producer.
 The company is chaired by Sergey Chemezov, who is often described as a close associate of Russian President Vladimir Putin.

 “Our inventory and diversity of titanium sources provide sufficient supply for airplane production, and we will continue to take the right steps to ensure long-term continuity,” Boeing spokesman Paul Lewis said in an emailed statement.

-TotalEnergies CEO Patrick Pouyanné said during a Monday energy industry conference that his company would not renounce its Russian connections because of Europe’s dependence on imported natural gas.
+TotalEnergies chief executive Patrick Pouyanné said during a Monday energy industry conference that his company would not renounce its Russian connections because of Europe’s dependence on imported natural gas.

-Pouyanné said the company did not face any pressure from authorities in France, which uses far less natural gas that other western European countries, to cut ties with Russia.
+Pouyanné said the company did not face any pressure from authorities in France — which uses far less natural gas than other countries in Western Europe — to cut ties with Russia.

-“I had discussions obviously with the highest authority in my country and there is no push from them for us to exit Russia,” he said, according to Reuters.
+“I had discussions obviously with the highest authority in my country, and there is no push from them for us to exit Russia,” he said, according to Reuters.

 At least one major public institutional investor called on corporations doing business in Russia to reevaluate their operations.
 On Friday, New York State Comptroller Thomas P. DiNapoli wrote to 10 companies with investments held by the state’s pension fund — including McDonald’s, PepsiCo, Mondelez and Kimberly Clark — urging them to reconsider their participation in Russian markets.